11 more things you can't do while black (or brown)

 The latest addition to the list of things you apparently can’t do while black is a doozy.

-On Monday, a white graduate student at Yale called campus police on a black classmate who was sleeping on a sofa in the common room of the building where both students lived—Lolade Siyonbola, a grad student in Yale’s African Studies had fallen asleep while studying.
+On Monday, a white graduate student at Yale called campus police on a black classmate who was sleeping on a sofa in the common room of the building where both students lived—Lolade Siyonbola, a grad student in Yale’s African studies program, had fallen asleep while studying.

 Siyonbola was detained for more than 15 minutes as officers tried to verify she was a student.
 The spelling of her name on her student ID apparently didn’t match the spelling in the database the officers used to look her up—which is really not all that surprising.
 Afterward, she posted two videos of the ordeal to Facebook.
 In one of them (below), which has hundreds of thousands of views, an officer asks for her ID.
 Siyonbola asks why, and another cop says they need to “make sure you belong here.”

 “I deserve to be here.
 I paid tuition like everybody else.
 I am not going to justify my existence here,” Siyonbola protests later after one of the officers asks about the assignment she was working on.
-After a bit more back and forth, she adds: “I’m not going to be harassed.”
+After a bit more back and forth, she adds, “I’m not going to be harassed.”

 When they finally let her be, one of the officers tells Siyonbola to have a good night.
 “I’m not going to have a good night,” she says.
 “But you have a good night.”